tuarua/Windows-ML-ANE/README.md

 # Windows ML ANE

-This is a Windows AIR Native Extension to test [Windows ML Preview](https://docs.microsoft.com/en-gb/windows/uwp/machine-learning/).
+This is a Windows AIR Native Extension to test [Windows Machine Learning](https://docs.microsoft.com/en-gb/windows/uwp/machine-learning/).
 It also serves as a useful reference for how to call UWP APIs from a C# based ANE.

 ----------